rachelsterneck/MineSweeper/README.md

 * The logic for the terminal game and web app are quite similar.
 The main differences are that the Flask app methods in app.py handle the input/update logic for the web app, whereas the ``play()`` function in game.py handles this logic for the terminal game.

 ## Game Twist
 * I enjoy games that are involve strategy and luck.
-I would propose adding an tile type, a "superwin" piece to the game that automatically causes the user to win upon clicking it.
+I would propose adding another tile type, a "superwin" piece to the game that automatically causes the user to win upon clicking it.
 * The twist is that there's no way to differentiate this "superwin" piece from the mines.
-The tiles surrounding it would show the number of adjacent mines AND winning pieces that are adjecent to those pieces.
+The tiles surrounding the "superwin" piece would show the number of adjacent mines AND winning pieces that are adjecent to those pieces.
 * This twist adds some risk and reward: a user might be avoiding a piece that is actually the "superwin" tile, or they might accidentally click the "superwin" tile!